rj-cc/favoritedishes/README.md

-# odin-recipes
+# Pinoy Recipes
-This will be used as an HTML practice from The Odin Project
+Basic HTML and CSS practice I learned from The Odin Project.